PhD Dissertation and Book Project

 This project offers a new way of thinking about geography, conflict, and technology, contributes to the understanding of the structural factors that shape international security, and helps explain and predict macrohistorical changes in the patterns of war and peace among nations.
 This study has gained new urgency in light of recent developments that raise the specter of conflict and force U.S. leaders and policy experts to again confront the risks of nuclear devastation reaching American cities.

-I am also engaged in research projects on: the effects of urban concentration on civil conflict; the neglected importance of Cold War dynamics in quantitative studies of crisis behavior; power and international authority; rethinking the distribution of capabilities and polarity in the international system; the irrelevance of nuclear superiority in international crises; the role of gender in the peer-review process; the domestic politics of US covert action; and nuclear-history lessons for political science nuclear research.
+I am also engaged in research projects on: the effects of urban concentration on civil conflict; the neglected importance of Cold War dynamics in quantitative studies of crisis behavior; balance of power dynamics and international authority; the role of gender in the peer-review process; and the domestic politics of US Foreign Policy.

 My previous research includes: Chinese foreign and economic policies; the political economy of China-Latin America relations; civil-military relations and Brazilian foreign and defense policies; US foreign policy and nuclear proliferation in South America; conceptual issues in terrorism and political violence; and the challenges to trust building and cooperation among nuclear rivals.
 See publications.